tonylukasavage/triple/README.md

 Support for all of Appcelerator's supported platforms is planned.
 Windows OS support is planned as well.

+### Android support

+Basic Android support is available (`--plaform android`).
+Currently all of triple's features are being implemented and/or tested against Android.
+Check issue[#10](https://github.com/tonylukasavage/triple/issues/10) for details.

 ## Known Issues

 Aside from the [issues](https://github.com/tonylukasavage/triple/issues) in this repo, here's some other known issues with Titanium that you might encounter when using triple.